swagger-api/swagger-ui/docs/usage/installation.md

 In contrast, **`swagger-ui-dist`** is meant for server-side projects that need assets to serve to clients.
 The module, when imported, includes an `absolutePath` helper function that returns the absolute filesystem path to where the `swagger-ui-dist` module is installed.

+_Note: we suggest using `swagger-ui` when your tooling makes it possible, as `swagger-ui-dist` will result in more code going across the wire._

 The module's contents mirrors the `dist` folder you see in the Git repository.
 The most useful file is `swagger-ui-bundle.js`, which is a build of Swagger-UI that includes all the code it needs to run in one file.
 The folder also has an `index.html` asset, to make it easy to serve Swagger-UI like so:

 ```javascript